 \section{Abstract}

+This paper is the third in a sequence establishing a dictionary between the combinatorics of veering triangulations equipped with appropriate filling slopes, and the dynamics of pseudo-Anosov flows (without perfect fits) on closed three-manifolds.

+Our motivation comes from the work of Agol and Gu\'eritaud.
 Agol introduced veering triangulations of mapping tori as a tool for understanding the surgery parents of pseudo-Anosov mapping tori.
 Gu\'eritaud gave a new construction of veering triangulations of mapping tori using the orbit spaces of their suspension flows.
-Generalizing this, Agol and Gu\'eritaud announced a method that, given a closed manifold with a pseudo-Anosov flow (without perfect fits), produces a veering triangulation.
+Generalising this, Agol and Gu\'eritaud announced a method that, given a closed manifold with a pseudo-Anosov flow (without perfect fits), produces a veering triangulation equipped with filling slopes.

-Here we begin the proof of the converse.
-We first find, canonically associated to a given transverse veering triangulation, a circular order on the cusps of the universal cover invariant under the action of the fundamental group.
+In this paper we build, from a veering triangulation, a canonical circular order on the cusps of the universal cover.
 Using this we build the veering circle and the link space.